sintefmath/Jutul.jl/docs/src/mesh.md

 ## Mesh types

 Jutul has two main internal mesh types: Cartesian meshes and unstructured meshes.
 The unstructured format is a general polyhedral mesh format, and a Cartesian mesh can easily be converted to an unstructured mesh.
+Coarsened meshes can be created by a fine scale mesh and a partition vector.

 ```@docs
 JutulMesh
 CartesianMesh
 UnstructuredMesh
+CoarseMesh
+MRSTWrapMesh
 ```

 ## Plotting functions